 As the evening approaches, the weather is cooling down slightly and there is a gentle breeze.

-A simple supper tonight and we are privileged to be able to enjoy a really healthy Mediterranean diet on the island.
 The summers here bring abundant fresh fruit and vegetables and for tonight I am using fresh ingredients with reduced cooking time to retain all the flavors and goodness.

 I am preparing baked crustless ricotta in earthenware dishes, a salad of roasted vegetables with local limes and olive oil and to follow a fruit plate of prickly pear slices and fresh figs. We are drinking infused water with herbs and rose peppercorns.

-Baked Crustless Ricotta
+For the Baked Crustless Ricotta you will need:

 Serves 2 as a starter or side or accompanied with a salad

 Preheat oven to 175 C

 Fresh Mint Leaves

 Freshly ground pepper

 Place ricotta in a large bowl.
 Mash with a fork.
 For larger quantities use a masher.
 Mix in beaten egg, fresh mint leaves torn up in large chunks, sea salt and freshly ground pepper.
 Pour into prepared dish.
 Sprinkle dried oregano on the top.
 Bake in oven for 25 minutes.
 Allow to rest for a few minutes before serving.
 Also delicious cold.

 Infusion of Orange and Rose Peppercorn Water